oneapi-src/level-zero-spec/scripts/core/PROG.rst

 .. image:: ../../../images/core_sync.png

-The following are the motivations for seperating the different types of synchronization primitives:
+The following are the motivations for separating the different types of synchronization primitives:

 - Allows device-specific optimizations for certain types of primitives: